-There are in Britain to-day several Polish schools and colleges, as well as special courses and educational organisations.
-At the university of Edinburgh there is a Polish Faculty of Medicine, with about 180 students, 120 of whom are on leave from the army.
-In Liverpool there is a Polish School of Architecture, and in Glasgow a Polish College of
+There are in Britain today several Polish schools and colleges, as well as special courses and educational organisations.
+At the university of Edinburgh there is a Polish Faculty of Medicine, with about 100 students, 80 of whom are on leave from the army.
+In Liverpool there is a Polish School of Architecture, and in Glasgow a Polish College of Foreign Trade.
+There is also in the British Isles a Polish College of Law, with 450 soldier students.

-Students at work at the Polish Faculty of Medicine in Edinburgh.
+Polish Research Students at the Polish Faculty of Medicine in Edinburgh.